 Meals are prepared by one of our talented chefs and served in a large heated dining tent.
 This main tent is the center of activity for the camp is open to expedition groups and guests to enjoy together.

 Toilet facilities are housed in a tent and are similar to those used at Union Glacier Camp.
 All waste is returned to Union Glacier Camp for proper disposal in Chile.
 No shower facilities are provided at South Pole Camp.

 While camping at the South Pole you can participate in activities, mingle with teams who have skied to the Pole, or simply relax and take it all in.
-Choose from a variety of morning and afternoon activity sessions, with opportunities to visit the South Pole Markers, South Pole Visitor Center and Amundsen-Scott Station; lectures on Antarctic themes; DVD presentations; and games and activities organized by our guides.
+Choose from a variety of morning and afternoon activity sessions, with opportunities to visit the South Pole Markers, South Pole Visitor Center; lectures on Antarctic themes; and DVD presentations.

 ALE’s South Pole Camp maintains daily communication with Union Glacier Camp using satellite phone and email communications.
 Guests can make outgoing satellite phone calls using our Iridium handsets.
 Pre-paid phone cards can be purchased at Union Glacier.

 South Pole Camp is solar powered and limited charging facilities are available in the main tent for guests.
 Two types of outlets are available: USB and 120V A/C (North American Type A or B plugs).
 Ensure your batteries are fully charged prior to leaving Union Glacier, you have back-up batteries on hand, and you leave any unnecessary electronics behind.
 Please be courteous of your fellow travelers and do not leave electronics plugged in overnight.